isomerpages/moe-temasekjc/_junior-college/Curriculum Overview/Computing.md

 permalink: /academic/junior-college/curriculum-overview/computing/
 description: ""
 third_nav_title: Curriculum Overview
+variant: markdown
 ---
 # COMPUTING

-<p style="text-align: justify;">Our H2 Computing programme aims to infuse the broad ideas of systems thinking and computational thinking inherent in the study of Computing through a multi-dimensional approach of Computer <i>as a Tool, Computer in Society and Computer as a Science</i>.
-Students will acquire 21st century skills from the use of various applications, and be cognizant of the ethical and legal issues arising from technology.</p>
+<p style="text-align: justify;">Our H2 Computing programme aims to infuse the broad ideas of systems thinking and computational thinking inherent in the study of Computing through a multi-dimensional approach of Computer&nbsp;<i>as a Tool, Computer in Society and Computer as a Science</i>.
+Students will acquire 21st&nbsp;century skills from the use of various applications, and be cognizant of the ethical and legal issues arising from technology.</p>

 **CURRICULUM**